neilbenson/foundryvtt-whitehack-3e/README.md

 ## TO DO:

 - [ ] Info on classes and class abilities to add to character sheet
-- [x] Tracking XP
-- [x] Setting in Config menu - what to include?
-[AC on input dialog, default species for world]
-- [ ] Target by token and use target AC for roll
-- [x] Vocation field does not update when vocation ability name is changed
-- [ ] Show weight category/burden
 - [ ] Saving throw modifiers e.g. the Strong bonuses?
-- [x] Tokenizer uploading low res images - 150x150 instead of 256x256
-- [x] Groups don't need to be active